jczestochowska/jczestochowska.github.io/index.md

 <h2>Restaurant Chains </h2>

 Now that you know which areas are the safest to eat in, you are probably choosing a restaurant.
 Like most people, you might want to stick with famous restaurant chains, such as McDonald's, Burger King or KFC.
-But which of these chains is actually the safest ?
-We have computed and compared some metrics to help you make the "healthiest" choice, starting with the number of violations over time :
+But which of these chains is actually the safest?
+We have computed and compared some metrics to help you make the "healthiest" choice, starting with the number of violations over time:

 {% include chain_violation_year.html %}

-From 2010 to 2019, the ranking of the safest restaurant chains changes every year : Subway starts as the safest, quickly replaced by Starbucks, then Taco Bell, KFC and finally Taco Bell again.
+From 2010 to 2019, the ranking of the safest restaurant chains changes every year: Subway starts as the safest, quickly replaced by Starbucks, then Taco Bell, KFC and finally Taco Bell again.
 Violation numbers advise us to prefer tacos (Taco Bell) to fried chicken (KFC).
-What about inspection pass rates ?
+What about inspection pass rates?

 {% include chain_pass_rate.html %}